Kristof89Szabo/milestonetwothree/src/main/java/com/exam/micronaut/README.md

         Name from prototype bean:4d9e7f7e-3517-487a-bfe6-971c6f2187b9
 ```

+- `RequestScope` - scope representing bean with lifecycle associated with the HTTP request, requires an HTTP module

 - `ThreadLocal` : is a custom scope that associates a bean per thread via a ThreadLocal.